 There is also a defibrillator installed in Broughton Village, inside the red phone box.
 This defibrillator has been funded by both a huge amount of fund-raising of £2000 by Angela Price in memory of her son Alden, and a £500 Parish Council grant.
 Sadly, Alden passed away from a sudden cardiac arrest in May 2017 aged just 18.
 To donate to the charity in memory of Alden - to help provide more defibrillators in the community, please click HERE.

-Not content with just the one defibrillator, and to help save more hearts, Angela is continuing to fund-raise to enable even more defibrillator units to be installed in our local community, Her next mission is to get one installed to the exterior of Middleton Sports Pavilion.
+Not content with just the one defibrillator, and to help save more hearts, Angela is continuing to fund-raise to enable even more defibrillator units to be installed in our local community, In 2022 she raised money with the help of Middleton Pavilion to one installed to the exterior of Middleton Sports Pavilion.
 If you would like to donate then please click HERE.

 IMPORTANT: In the event of an emergency dial 999 and ask for an ambulance before you do anything else.
 The operator will confirm the location of the nearest defibrillator and give you the number code to unlock the door of the defibrillator cabinet and access the equipment.